 Population and management

 Pheasants can be very prolific if given the right conditions, but keeping a stable pheasant population is difficult in Minnesota without permanent protection of grasslands and wetlands.
-There aren't enough grasslands for the birds to nest in and not enough cattail marshes where they can hide from cold winter weather.
-Pheasant die-offs are common during extreme winters.
-Each year, Minnesota hunters harvest 350,000 pheasants.
+There aren't enough idle grasslands for hens to nest in and not enough cattail marshes where they can hide from during cold winter weather.
+Pheasant die-offs do occur during extreme winter conditions such as blizzards.
+Each year, Minnesota hunters harvest an average of 350,000 roosters.

-To avoid danger, ring-necked pheasant often run rather than fly.
+To avoid danger, ring-necked pheasants often run rather than fly.
 Pheasants are frequently seen along gravel roads eating small pebbles (called grit), which help the birds digest food.
 During extreme winter weather, pheasants can go up to two weeks without feeding by reducing their metabolism and energy requirements.